OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically when hovered over, revealing hidden content.
-This example utilizes only CSS, avoiding the need for JavaScript, making it lightweight and performant.
-No specific CSS framework (like Tailwind CSS) is used to emphasize the fundamental CSS concepts.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically to reveal additional content when hovered over.
+No JavaScript is required.
+This example uses plain CSS3, but the principles could be adapted to frameworks like Tailwind CSS.

 **Description of the Styling:**

-The card is created using a single `<div>` element with nested divs for the visible and hidden content.
-The key styling involves using the `max-height` property along with transitions to animate the expansion.
-The `overflow: hidden;` property ensures that the hidden content initially remains invisible.
-On hover, the `max-height` is increased to allow the hidden content to become visible, smoothly transitioning thanks to the transition property.
+The core technique relies on CSS transitions and the `height` property.
+The card initially has a fixed height, displaying only a summary.
+On hover, the height transitions to a larger value, revealing the hidden content.
+We use `overflow: hidden` to initially hide the extra content and then let it smoothly transition in.
+Some additional styling is added for visual appeal.

 **Full Code:**